 Claire and I joked a lot about the “most definitely” Roblox guy on Twitch. 😆

 We made our favorite “Very-aki” chicken from memory.
-Molly tested me on that.
 We made what Claire described as a “modern Mexican Thanksgiving meal”.
-And between the apple crumble dessert and making Claire’s apple birthday cake, we peeled, cored, and shredded 6 pounds of apples. 😮
+Between the apple crumble dessert and making Claire’s apple birthday cake, we peeled, cored, and shredded 6 pounds of apples. 😮